TheOdinProject/curriculum/foundations/installations/installation_overview.md

 Many online development courses use in-browser code editors or "sandboxes," which give you the tools and programs needed to accomplish the task at hand and nothing else.
 You'll use some of these sandboxes throughout the early stages of The Odin Project since they're great for getting started quickly.
 However, the best way to set yourself up for long-term success is to operate in a real development environment.

 We won't lie to you: installing packages, editors, and even entire operating systems can be very frustrating.
-However, having the experience of setting up a development environment to run the code you'll write is an invaluable real-world skill you'll carry with you for the rest of your career.
+However, having the experience of setting up a development environment to run the code you'll write is an invaluable, real-world skill you'll carry with you for the rest of your career.

 ### The Installation Plan